 - Classes run weekday mornings between 10 – 12pm and afternoons 12.45 – 2.45pm, term time only at our city centre office, from September to June each academic year

-- Must hold a CELTA or TESOL certificate or other relevant teaching experience (please discuss with Sue Stanek)
+- Must hold a CELTA or TESOL certificate or other relevant teaching experience

 - Good communication and organisational skills